Actually Cool Things You Can (Still) Do in Denver Right Now

 Before we had bigger things to deal with, many lamented the scourge of the Limes and Birds and other brands of rechargeable, shared scooters on Denver’s sidewalks.
 But after initially pulling their fleet from the city amid the stay-at-home order, they’re back and they offer a fun way to make your next essential business run.
 Skip the car and get some fresh air and a dose of excitement next time you’ve got an errand to run.
 It definitely makes going to the grocery store feel more adventurous.

-State parks remain open, but current guidelines for recreation require you to stay within 10 miles of your home.
-Thankfully, there are a few state parks very close to the Metro area, which means there’s a good chance some of these hiking opportunities are in reach, especially if you live in the suburbs.
+With 41 State Parks in Colorado, including many close to the Denver area, it’s incredibly easy to get outside and spend some socially distant time in nature.
+And as the weather cools down, hiking these spots gets even better.
 Roxborough near Littleton has over 4,000 acres to explore that include forests, red rock formations, meadows, and the historic Waterhouse Homestead -- as well as birds, mule deer, fox, and a whole lot of wildflowers in the spring and summer.
 Cherry Creek, Chatfield, and Castlewood Canyon are also great, nearby options for hiking and biking trails.

 Sample local eats at a food hall

 The sheer number of Denver breweries can be a bit daunting, but with extra time on your hands, this is the perfect chance to explore as many options as you can.
-Once breweries got the go-ahead for to-go, it was game on for Denver’s craft beer scene.
-Check out our roundup of the best breweries to check out now for good options to start with, from newer additions to the classics.
-Some, lime Ratio and Breckenridge Brewery, have also recently added home delivery to the mix to make it even easier to sip local.
+Many breweries are still offering to-go options, or you can once again visit tap rooms in person.
+Scan our roundup of the best breweries to check out now for good options to start with, from newer additions to the classics.
+Some, like Ratio and Breckenridge Brewery, have also added home delivery to the mix to make it even easier to sip local.

 Sure, beer gets most of the attention when it comes to boozy beverages, but the Mile High is also packed with plenty of locally made non-beer options that are absolutely worthy of your attention.
-Like breweries, many of these favorites have jumped bottle-first into the to-go game.
+Like breweries, many of these favorites have jumped bottle-first into the to-go game, but they’ve also been able to reopen for in-person sipping too.
 Some must-trys: Bigsby’s Folly and Infinite Monkey Theorem for a wine fix, Stem Ciders for bright, dry hard ciders, and The Block Distilling Company for vodka and gin made right in the neighborhood along with to-go cocktails.

 Find your favorite bowl of Denver's most popular dish

 Everyone who’s spent a significant amount of time in Denver has a favorite spot for green chile.
 Everyone.
-But even if you’re loyal to a certain bowl of this pork-studded regional go-to, there are countless options to try, and now lots of time at home to order takeout.
-Pretty much any restaurant with even a slightly Mexican or Latin slant has a version so start ordering and sampling ASAP.
-Some must-visits on your pickup and delivery green chile adventure?
-El Taco de Mexico, North County, and Sam’s No. 3.
+But even if you’re loyal to a certain bowl of this pork-studded regional go-to, there are countless options to try.
+Pretty much any restaurant with even a slightly Mexican or Latin slant will have a version so start sampling ASAP.
+Some must-visits on your green chile adventure?
+El Taco de Mexico, Uno Mas, and North County.
+Bonus: These spots are all offering to-go if you’re not up for in person dining just yet.

 Crush a breakfast burrito